Calgary Population 2021/2022

-The population of Calgary is 1.2 million (1,239,220).
+The population of Calgary is 1,306,784.
 This makes Calgary the third largest city in Canada, the largest city in Alberta, and the 20th largest city in North America.

-Latest data from Statistics Canada shows that the population of the Calgary Census Metropolitan Area (of which the city of Calgary is the largest part) was 1,392,609 in 2016.
+Latest data from Statistics Canada shows that the population of the Calgary Census Metropolitan Area (of which the city of Calgary is the largest part) is 1,481,806.
 The Calgary CMA is home to 4% of people who live in Canada.

 Calgary is located in the south of the Canadian province of Alberta.
 It is approximately 50 miles east of the Canadian Rockies and about 180 miles south of Edmonton, the Capital City of Alberta.